aledha/Obsidian-semester6/NumDiffDiff/Week 10/Week 10.md

+*Starting on FEMs*
 [[Weak formulation of PDEs]],
 integration by parts,
 bilinear forms,
-and test functions in 1d and multi d.
+and test functions in 1d and multi-d.